 Under a fixed lending facility, the interest is charged at a constant rate for the entire loan tenor.
 When opting for a fixed interest rate, the interest accrual throughout the tenor remains constant.

 Borrowers can assess their fixed monthly outgoes as EMIs conveniently under a fixed rate of interest and plan their finances accordingly.
-These interest rates are, however, usually set at a higher margin of 1 to 2% as against flexible rates.
+However, these interest rates are usually set at a higher margin of 1 to 2% as against flexible rates.

 Under the floating interest rates (also known as variable rate of interest), the interest rate is subject to periodic revisions at par with changes in the repo rate, a lending benchmark set by the RBI.